How to Prepare for a Capture the Flag Hacking Competition

 What are capture the flag competitions?

-Capture the Flag hacking competitions are exactly like the outdoor game, except over a network or online.
+Capture the Flag hacking competitions are exactly like the first-person shooter game mode.
 One team of players attempt to locate and capture an opposing team’s “flag” while also defending their flag.
 In CTF competitions, the flag is typically a snippet of code, a piece of hardware on a network, or perhaps a file.
 In other cases, the competition may progress through a series of questions, like a race.

 They can either be single events or ongoing challenges — and typically fall into three main categories: Jeopardy, Attack-Defense, and mixed events.